October 26, 2020 4 min read

 One important thing to note is that for those with small dogs, blueberries may be the right size to get stuck in a dog's throat.
 Make sure to supervise your teacup pup when you're giving her blueberries, and if you want to be extra cautious you can mash them up or cut them into small pieces.

 And while you've probably picked up that we love blueberries as a snack for dogs, the same is not true of most blueberry-flavored foods.
 If you buy a blueberry smoothie, it'll likely have extra sugar that won't be great for your dog.
 Similarly, blueberry pie and blueberry candy are sadly to be kept away from dogs (though you don't have to be too sad about not having to share your delicious blueberry pie).
+Unfortunately the same is true for virtually all baked goods - blueberry cobbler is out, blueberry muffins should certainly be kept off the menu, and blueberry tart is a definitely no-no.

 The last thing to bear in mind is that blueberry juice does stain, so remember that your pooch's tongue is going to be covered in it - keep her away from your clean white pants!